readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 1: [The Commodity](chapter-01-commentary) ###

-> The wealth of societies in which the capitalist mode of production prevails
+> 124: The wealth of societies in which the capitalist mode of production
-> appears as an 'immense collection of commodities'; the individual commodity
+> prevails appears as an 'immense collection of commodities'; the individual
-> appears as its elementary form.
-Our investigation therefore begins with the
+> commodity appears as its elementary form.
+Our investigation therefore begins
-> analysis of the commodity.
-(124)
+> with the analysis of the commodity.

 #### [The Two Factors of the Commodity: Use-Value and Value](chapter-01.01-detailed-commentary) ####

 A commodity is a thing that is *produced for exchange*.
 It is use-value and value.

 It is *use-value* because it has the physical properties to satisfy human needs.
-As a use-value it is particular and not commensurable.
+As a use-value it is particular and different from other things.

 It is *value* because it is exchangeable against any other commodity – different commodities are equated, not in only theory but in practice.
-The expression of this general quality to be exchangeable expresses itself by exchange against a particular other commodity.
+The expression of this general quality to be exchangeable expresses itself by exchangeability against a particular other commodity.
 This expression of value is *exchange value*.

-A commodity is value because it human labour is needed to produce it – which is used as lever to gain access other products of labour.
+A commodity is value because it human labour is needed to produce it which then is used as lever to gain access other products of labour.

 #### The Dual Character of the Labour Embodied in Commodities ####